systemd/systemd-centos-ci/README.md

 using their [Duffy](https://wiki.centos.org/QaWiki/CI/Duffy) API.

-As of right now these scripts provide CI for [upstream](https://github.com/systemd/systemd) on CentOS 8 and Arch Linux, and for [RHEL downstream](https://github.com/redhat-plumbers) on supported CentOS releases.
+As of right now these scripts provide CI for [upstream](https://github.com/systemd/systemd) on CentOS Stream 8 and Arch Linux, and for [RHEL downstream](https://github.com/redhat-plumbers) on supported CentOS releases.

 # Structure